Translation Trends for 2025: Alternative to DeepL

 Handling more document formats

 When translating documents, it is first necessary to accurately parse their format.
-This process places high demands on the tool's document parsing and original layout restoration capabilities, ensuring that the translated document visually aligns with the original as closely as possible.
+This process places high demands on the tool's document parsing and original layout restoration capabilities, as only then can the translated document visually match the original as closely as possible.
 In this regard, O.Translator has become one of the best solutions currently available on the market.

-O.Translator not only supports the parsing of more than 30 different types of document formats, but it also provides high-fidelity previews and restorations after translation.
-These formats cover a wide range of content types, including but not limited to office documents (such as Word, Excel, PowerPoint), technical documents (such as JSON files, code documents), image files (such as JPG, PNG), and audio documents (such as transcription and subtitle files), among others.
-This diverse support enables O.Translator to adapt to the specific needs of different industries, providing users with a seamless translation experience.
+O.Translator not only supports the parsing of over 30 different types of document formats, but it also offers high-fidelity preview and restoration after translation.
+These formats encompass a wide range of content types, including but not limited to office documents (such as Word, Excel, PowerPoint), technical documents (such as JSON files, code documents), image files (such as JPG, PNG), and audio documents (such as transcription and subtitle files), among others.
+This diverse support enables O.Translator to cater to the specific needs of various industries, providing users with a seamless translation experience.

 O.Translator supports formats >>

-In contrast, DeepL's support for document formats is relatively limited, mainly focusing on common office document types such as Word and PowerPoint.
-This means that for users who need to handle complex formats or documents specific to certain industries, DeepL may not fully meet their needs.
+In contrast, DeepL's support for document formats is relatively limited, primarily focusing on common office document types like Word and PowerPoint.
+This means that for users who need to handle complex formats or documents specific to certain industries, DeepL may not fully meet their requirements.

 Translation of scanned PDFs